craigmckeachie/tql-2024-notes/css.md

 ## Using Stylesheets

-- External CSS
+1. Inline CSS

+- styles only used on one element

-- Internal CSS
+1. Internal CSS

+- styles only used on one page

-- Inline CSS
+1. External CSS

+- styles used on more than one page (global)
+- usually but not always the right choice

 ## Selectors